mandarnaik016/parser/readme.md

 # PARSER &#187; HTML Escaper

-A Simple Website To Convert OR Parse HTML To XML, Javascript To XML For Your Blogger/Websites So That This Code Won't Be Executed.
+A Simple Tool To Convert OR Parse HTML To XML, Javascript To XML For Your Websites So That This Code Won't Be Executed.

-It Will Help You In Syntax Highlighting, Parsing Google Adsense Code For Blogger/Websites.
+It Will Help You In Syntax Highlighting, Parsing Google Adsense Code For Websites.

 Check out the [PARSER](https://mandarnaik016.github.io/parser/)!